Robert Wauchope (archaeologist)

-Robert Wauchope (December 10, 1909 – January 20, 1979) was a well-respected American archaeologist and anthropologist, whose academic research specialized in the prehistory and archaeology of Latin America, Mesoamerica, and the Southwestern United States.
+Robert Wauchope (December 10, 1909 – January 20, 1979) was an American archaeologist and anthropologist, whose academic research specialized in the prehistory and archaeology of Latin America, Mesoamerica, and the Southwestern United States.

 Personal life

 Wauchope was born to George Armstrong Wauchope and Elizabeth Bostedo Wauchope in Columbia, South Carolina on December 10, 1909.
 In 1941, he married Elizabeth (Betty) B Brown.
 Betty and Robert were married until his death.
 They later had two children, Kenneth (deceased) and Betsy.
 Wauchope died on January 26, 1979, in New Orleans, Louisiana where he had been residing for more than thirty years.
 After his passing, his body was donated to Tulane University to help further their research.
 Wauchope is also an uncle of underwater archaeologist George F. Bass.